Keanaust/AdventureWorks-Power-BI-Report/README.md

-# AdventureWorks Power BI Report
+# Gears Power BI Report

-This Power BI project explores sales, customer, and product data from the AdventureWorks dataset.
-It aims to deliver actionable business insights across geographies, customer segments, and product categories using interactive dashboards and DAX-powered visualizations.
+GEARS Bikes is a global bike and cycling company specializing in high-quality bicycles, gear, and repair services, dedicated to promoting an active lifestyle and supporting riders of all levels—from beginners to competitive athletes—through expert guidance and a passion for the cycling community.
+The dashboard aims to deliver actionable business insights across geographies, customer segments, and product categories using interactive dashboards and DAX-powered visualizations.

 ## Project Overview

-- **Dataset:** AdventureWorks sample database
+- **Dataset:** Microsoft sample database
 - **Tool Used:** Microsoft Power BI
-- **Purpose:** To create a comprehensive business intelligence report for AdventureWorks stakeholders focusing on:
+- **Purpose:** To create a comprehensive business intelligence report for Gears stakeholders focusing on:
   - Sales performance
   - Product profitability
   - Customer segmentation